gbmhunter/blog/content/electronics/components/inductors.md

     \( \omega \) = radian frequency (rad/s) (which is equal to \( 2\pi f \))<br>
 </p>

+{{% note %}}
-Note that this impedance, although measured in Ohms, is **not the same as resistance**.
-A resistance converts the energy into heat, the impedance of the inductor however cause the energy to be stored in it's magnetic feild, which is returned to the circuit when the current falls.
+Impedance, although measured in Ohms, is **not the same as resistance**.
+A resistance converts the energy into heat, the impedance of the inductor however cause the energy to be stored in it's magnetic field, which is returned to the circuit when the current falls.
+{{% /note %}}

 For a more accurate but complex model, see the Parasitic Model section.